-Q{28} How does switching to a cloud-based disaster recovery solution affect risk in the organization?
+U29 How does switching to a cloud-based disaster recovery solution affect risk in the organisation?

-While a cloud-based disaster recovery (DR) solution introduces the risk associated with storing data outside the organization, that risk is offset by the resilience gained by adopting a cloud-based approach to DR. Cloud providers invest significant resources into security measures, both in the latest security technologies and in the skills of their personnel.
-Adopting a cloud-based approach to DR could increase an organization's risk tolerance from a variety of perspectives.
-Organizations that adopt cloud-based DR can benefit in the following ways:
+While a cloud-based disaster recovery (DR) solution introduces risk associated with storing data outside the organisation, that risk is offset by the resilience gained by adopting a cloud-based approach to DR. Cloud providers invest significant resources into security measures, both in the latest security technologies and in the skills of their personnel.
+Adopting a cloud-based approach to DR could increase an organisation's risk tolerance from a variety of perspectives.
+Organisations that adopt cloud-based DR can benefit in the following ways:

-- The cost of DR testing in the cloud is usually lower than it is for organizations with owned or hosted data centers, increasing the organization's appetite for more frequent tests.
-More frequent tests result in more resilient environments. - Cloud-based DR environments can be set up on demand, so the organization is freed from hardware procurement processes (including selection, negotiation, ordering, installation, configuration and provisioning), as well as procurement costs and delays.
-This vastly increases the flexibility of DR environments, facilitating nimbler modification of systems.
+- The cost of DR testing in the cloud is usually lower than it is for organisations with owned or hosted data centres, increasing the organisation's appetite for more frequent tests.
+More frequent tests result in more resilient environments. - Cloud-based DR environments can be set up on demand, so the organisation is freed from hardware

-Cloud-based DR environments provide resilience faster and at a lower cost, so organizations can launch new products without compromising the DR strategies.
+- procurement processes (including selection, negotiation, ordering, installation, configuration and provisioning), as well as procurement costs and delays.
+This vastly increases the flexibility of DR environments, facilitating nimbler modification of systems. - Cloud-based DR environments provide resilience faster and at a lower cost, so organisations can launch new products without compromising the DR strategies.
 This enables businesses to meet regulation-driven resiliency requirements with little additional overhead.

-Ultimately, organizations incur the risk of storing data outside the organization in exchange for superior resilience, greater flexibility and lower risk overall.
-Organizations are unique in their security needs and regulatory requirements and should evaluate cloud-based DR's advantages from the perspective of these factors.
+Ultimately, organisations incur the risk of storing data outside the organisation in exchange for superior resilience, greater flexibility and lower overall risk.

+Organisations are unique in their security needs and regulatory requirements and should evaluate cloud-based DR's advantages from the perspective of these factors.

-0.29 What approaches are available when leveraging a cloud solution for disaster recovery?
+0.30 What approaches are available when leveraging a cloud solution for disaster recovery?

-The approach any organization takes to leveraging a cloud-based disaster recovery (DR) solution will depend on the organization's rate of adoption of the cloud strategy.
-Organizations that already host applications on cloud platforms will want to take advantage of the built-in features their cloud providers offer.
+The approach any organisation takes to leveraging a cloud-based disaster recovery (DR) solution will depend on the organisation's rate of adoption of the cloud strategy.
+Organisations that already host applications on cloud platforms will want to take advantage of the built-in features their cloud providers offer.

-Organizations not yet in the cloud may want to offload responsibility for operating their own disaster recovery data centers and instead turn to cloud providers that specialize in services like these, with approaches varying from full-scale to point solutions.
-It is not uncommon for organizations to embrace the cloud version of the application, as resilience is often a benefit associated with a move away from an on-prem strategy.
+Organisations not yet in the cloud may want to offload responsibility for operating their own disaster recovery data centres and instead turn to cloud providers that specialise in services like these, with approaches varying from full-scale to point solutions.
+It is not uncommon for organisations to embrace the cloud version of the application, as resilience is often a benefit associated with a move away from an on-premises strategy.
 If a vendor offers a cloud-based service for their application, it is possible to run the system with the cloud version of the application as a backup.

 Approaches to adopting cloud-based DR vary by degree of reliance on integration with cloud technology.
-In other words, solution options vary by the degree to which an organization chooses to take advantage of cloud technology's intrinsic benefits.
-To take greatest advantage of these features requires fundamental changes to the organization's system architecture.
+In other words, solution options vary by the degree to which an organisation chooses to take advantage of cloud technology's intrinsic benefits.
+To take greatest advantage of these features requires fundamental changes to the organisation's system architecture.